Certified Mortgage Specialist For Originators

 The NMLS prelicensing training was never meant to train you to perform your job as an originator.
 It was only meant

 to make you knowledgeable about the mortgage basics so a lender or broker could legally hire you.
-It’s up to your employer to continue your mortgage education.
+It’s up to you or your employer to continue your mortgage carrer education.
+Some do it very well and others offers not so well!

 Some companies have great internal training programs.
 Some companies and brokerages combine our CMS program with their own.
 Others companies only want to hire experienced people with 2 or more years of experience because the managers don’t have the training time to invest in a rookie recruit.